Connecticut Land Trust Advancement Initiative: Growing Conservation & Stewardship Capacity by Building Stronger Land Trusts

 - The 2017 Initiatives

 - New London County Land Trust Advancement Initiative - With funding from the Community Foundation of Eastern Connecticut (CFECT), this three-year project will continue and build upon our 2016 New London County Land Trust Advancement Initiative by going deeper into addressing the participating land trusts' respective stewardship programs and overall organizational needs.
 We will also be adding a GIS mapping component and a series of facilitated group meetings to develop the foundation for sustainable, regional strategic conservation planning and project implementation.
 See the press release for this initiative here.
+This project will continue through 2019.

 - Waterbury Region Land Trust Advancement Initiative - With funding from the Connecticut Community Foundation, this one-year initiative will allow three land trusts to explore opportunities for stronger collaborative relationships with regional conservation partners, Weantinoge Heritage Land Trust and the Litchfield Hills Greenprint Collaborative, and arrive together at a decision that best supports the long-term goals of the individual land trusts, with an enhanced conservation impact in the region.